ArghyaChatterjee/waypoint-based-2D-navigation-in-ros/README.md

 ---

-## Saving and Loading Waypoints
+## Loading Waypoints

-The list of waypoints is automatically saved to:
+The list of waypoints will be loaded from:

 ```bash
 follow_waypoints/saved_path/pose.csv